gherynos/vault-backend/README.md

 - `/secret/vbk/<STATE_NAME>`
 - `/secret/vbk/<STATE_NAME>-lock`

-The latter created when a lock is acquired and deleted when released.
+the latter gets created when a lock is acquired and deleted when released.

 ## Vault Backend config